desmos-labs/primer/phases/phase-1/setup/README.md

 * Daric (namely `udaric`) as the staking token
 * Potic (namely `upotic`) as the fee token

-To fully active your account, what you need to do is go to our [faucet page](https://faucet.desmos.network) and request come `upotic` inserting your address.
+To fully active your account, what you need to do is to go to our [faucet page](https://faucet.desmos.network) and request some `upotic` inserting your address.
 If you forgot it you can get it by running

 ```shell
 desmoscli keys show <your-key-name> --address